 Cancer.Net offers a lot of information about cancer clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for multiple myeloma.
+It explains areas of scientific research for multiple myeloma.
 Use the menu to choose another section to read in this guide.